 - Onion (any onion can be used, yellow onion is my usual choice)

-- I usually use chives and parsley for a fresh, aromatic flavor, but you can also experiment with green onions, dill, rosemary, or thyme.
-Fresh herbs really elevate the dish, adding vibrant flavor and a burst of freshness.
+- Fresh Herbs: I usually use chives and parsley for a fresh, aromatic flavor, but you can also experiment with green onions, dill, rosemary, or thyme.

-- Any cheese that melts well can be used in this recipe.
+- Grated cheese: Any cheese that melts well can be used in this recipe.
 I recommend options like cheddar, mozzarella, fontina, Monterey Jack, Colby Jack, or Jarlsberg.

 - salt, ground black pepper, dry herbs and spices